-Aside from the constitutional protection for children's rights in Ireland, at European level, there are a number of legal instruments establishing rights of the child, including the 1996 Council of Europe Convention on the Exercise of Children's Rights and the 2008 European Parliament Resolution titled "Towards an EU Strategy on the rights of the child".
-However, the primary source, at an international level, of legal rights for children is the 1989 UN Convention on the Rights of the Child (UNCRC), which is the most ratified convention in history.
+Aside from the constitutional protection for children's rights in Ireland14, at European level, there are a number of legal instruments establishing the rights of the child, including the 1996 Council of Europe Convention on the Exercise of Children's Rights15 and the 2008 European Parliament Resolution titled "Towards an EU Strategy on the Rights of the Child"16.
+However, the primary source, at an international level, of legal rights for children is the 1989 UN Convention on the Rights of the Child17 (UNCRC), which is the most ratified convention in history18.
 Having ratified the UNCRC in 1992, Ireland has an obligation under international law to respect, protect and fulfil the rights of children set out in the UNCRC.